Proof complexity of positive branching programs: Positive simulation of non-positive proofs

+The main result of this first part is that $\negposelndt$ polynomially simulates $\elndt$ over positive sequents (\cref{negposelndt-psims-elndt-pos-seqs}), by essentially replacing each formula occurrence $A$ by $\negtrans A$ and locally repairing the proof (\cref{trans-elndt-to-negposelndt}).

-In the second part the aim is to `replace' negative literals in a $\negposelndt$ proof by certain threshold formulas from \cref{Defin.thresh.}.
-The is the same idea as in \cite{DBLP:journals/jcss/AtseriasGP02}, but in our setting we must deal with certain technicalities encountered when substituting extended formulas in $\negposelndt$ and $\poselndt$.
+In the second part the aim is to `replace' negative literals in an $\negposelndt$ proof by certain threshold formulas from \cref{Defin.thresh.}.
+This is the same idea as in \cite{DBLP:journals/jcss/AtseriasGP02}, but in our setting we must deal with certain technicalities encountered when substituting extended formulas in $\negposelndt$ and $\poselndt$.
 In particular, if a literal occurs as a decision variable, then we cannot directly substitute it for an extension variable (e.g.\ a threshold formula $\thr {\vec p} k$), since the syntax of $\elndt$ (and its fragments) does not allow for this.
-To handle this issue appropriately, we introduce in \cref{sec:ref-counting-formulas} a refinement of our previous threshold extension variables and axioms, defined mutually inductively with eNDT formulas themselves, that accounts for all such substitution situations (\cref{Thresh.Def}). \todo{Anupam: commented some text of avgerinos.}
+To handle this issue appropriately, we introduce in \cref{sec:ref-counting-formulas} a refinement of our previous threshold extension variables and axioms, defined mutually inductively with eNDT formulas themselves, that accounts for all such substitution situations (\cref{Thresh.Def}).

 For the remainder of the argument, in \cref{sec:subst-thr-for-neg-lits} we fix a $\negposelndt$ proof $P$ of $\Gamma \seqar \Delta$ over extension axioms $\mathcal A$ and propositional variables $\vec p = p_0, \dots, p_{m-1}$.
 We define, for $k\geq 0$, systems $\tposelndt k $ that each have polynomial-size proofs $\ttrans k P$ of $\Gamma \seqar \Delta$ (\cref{k-trans-result}).
 Morally speaking, this simulation is by `substituting' thresholds for negative literals, and the consequent new axioms required in $\tposelndt k$ are parametrised by the threshold $k$.
 We point out that $\tposelndt k$ itself is tailored to the specific set of extension axioms $\mathcal A$ and propositional variables $\vec p$ to facilitate the choice of threshold formulas and required extension variables/axioms.